LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 It also shows the current Transmit and Receive, the power level, and the battery voltage.

 Negative elevation values indicate that the current satellite is below the horizon

+The firmware and CPS support 3 different Tx/Rx frequencies for each satellite, these are

+1. FM Voice  Tx/Rx frequency
+2. APRS Tx/Rx frequency
+3. Beacon  Rx only frequency.

+The frequency type is shown on the right side of the screen.
+If the satellite does not have an APRS or beacon frequency, then no frequency values are displayed, and as beacons by their nature are Rx only the Tx frequency is not displayed

+Attempting to transmit on a frequency where Tx is not supported, e.g. the beacon frequency, the firmware will not allow transmission and will pay the warning beep sound instead

+To select the Voice, APRS or Beacon fequency, press the keys 1, 2 or 3 respectively.
+*Note*
+Keys 1, 2 and 3 currently only operate on this screen and not the Polar or other satellite screens.

 ![location](media/satellite-live-before-AOS.png)